Table of contents

 Another research study was published in Kidney360, titled “Association of Blood Pressure Genetic Risk Score with Cardiovascular Disease and Chronic Kidney Disease Progression: Findings from the CRIC Study.”

-The study investigated whether blood pressure genetic risk predicts cardiovascular disease and kidney disease progression in patients with chronic kidney disease.
+The study investigated whether blood pressure genetic risk predicts cardiovascular disease and kidney failure progression in patients with chronic kidney disease.

 It found that higher genetic risk was not associated with chronic kidney disease progression.
 Thus, it concluded that while genetic risk for elevation in blood pressure was associated with increased risk of cardiovascular disease, it did not contribute to chronic kidney disease progression.

-According to the Centers for Disease Control and Prevention, nearly half of adults in the United States (108 million, or 45%) have high blood pressure, defined as a systolic blood pressure ≥ 130 mm Hg or a diastolic blood pressure ≥ 80 mm Hg or are taking medication for treating hypertension.
+According to the Centers for Disease Control and Prevention, hypertension is a major condition for nearly half of adults in the United States (108 million, or 45%).
+People with high blood pressure will have a systolic blood pressure above 130 mm Hg or a diastolic blood pressure greater than 80 mm Hg or are under hypertension treatment.

 High blood pressure puts patients at risk for life-threatening diseases, such as heart disease and stroke, which are leading causes of death in the United States.
 In 2018, nearly half a million deaths in the United States included hypertension as a primary or contributing cause.

-A greater percentage of men (47%) have high blood pressure than women (43%).
+A greater percentage of men (47%) have high blood pressure compared to women (43%).
 The disorder is also more common in non-Hispanic black adults (54%) than in other ethnicities, including non-Hispanic whites.

 There also appear to be differing levels of prevalence based on geography, with more cases in the southeastern United States than in other areas of the country.